 Feeling dizzy?
 Like your head is spinning?
 U-M expert offers help for vertigo sufferers

-ANN ARBOR, MI -We've all had that dizzy feeling once in a while.
+ANN ARBOR, MI -We have all had that dizzy feeling of random head spins once in a while.
 Maybe you felt it when you suddenly stood up after sitting down for a long time.
 Or when you were looking up to search for something on a top shelf.

 Now, imagine what it would be like to feel that dizzy and off-balance for minutes, hours, days or even years.
 This kind of serious dizziness, called vertigo, makes life miserable for millions of people each year, and keeps some from driving or working.
 It starts without warning for no apparent reason, and comes and goes.

 Many people with vertigo and related balance problems never get effective treatment, or even a firm diagnosis.
 They may not even seek a doctor's help.